localgovdrupal/localgov_demo/README.md

 3. You should delete the `localgov_demo/content/user` directory before committing code if using this method as it will include users.
 4. You should also add the new UUIDs to the `localgov_demo.info.yml` file.
+5. Adding this line to trigger some tests!